 New established SPVs

-The majority of limited company buy to let mortgage applications that pass my desk are from landlords who have recently set up an SPV limited company.
+The majority of limited company buy to let mortgage applications that come our way are from landlords who have recently set up an SPV limited company.
 This means that company does not have any income.

 In these situations, lenders will underwrite the SPV as though you are applying for a buy to let mortgage in your personal name, i.e. your personal income will be used to satisfy criteria.
 Just like personal BTL mortgage applications, some lenders require your income to be more than £25k pa but we have access to lenders which have no minimum income requirement for limited company borrowers.